 "In the past, I used to dread calling the doctor's office to book an appointment.
 I always panicked and would take the first appointment they would give me, then look at my calendar and stress because I would have to adjust work schedule or call back and rebook going through the same process, my guess is they would just tell me the next appointment and then sometimes they would ask what I was coming for.
 Now that my doctor's office has online booking, I feel so calm, I can go online and look at what appointments are coming up that fit with my schedule and based on how urgent, I get to decide if it needs to be tomorrow, this week or can wait a week.
 I feel more in control and helps me reflect on the urgency of my health needs.
 I also know if I need to see someone urgently, I can call and the office will squeeze me in."

 As part of onboarding additional primary care providers, the GPSC Minor Tenant Improvement Program was introduced.
 Clinics across the FNW communities are able to submit applications for funds dedicated to enhancing team-based care by incorporating an additional allied health professional and/or primary care provider.
-Three clinics have received approval (2 in Period 8, 1 in Period 9) for these funds which can cover up to 85% up to a maximum of 2 rooms and \$41k/room.
-The approximate total costs covered for those clinics \$38,700.
-Completed Payment for these clinics will be reported on in Period 11.
-In addition to these 3 clinics being approved, 3 additional clinics in the FNW have submitted applications for remuneration - more details will be reported in period 11.
+The visual below describes this process in further detail for FNW clinics.